 Bob Kelly is a graduate of the Ecole Internationale de Jacques Lecoq in Paris.
-His most recent work includes playing James Vane in The Picture of Dorian Grey at the Abbey Theatre, Sean Heuston in Abu Media’s Seactair na Anathnid, Macbeth at The Mill, and a national tour of Edna O’ Brien’s The Country Girls with Red Kettle, directed by Mikel Murfi.
+Recent work includes First Cosmonaut with Blue Raincoat Theatre Company, The Picture of Dorian Grey at the Abbey Theatre, Sean Heuston in Abu Media TV series Seactair Dearmadtha, Macbeth at The Mill, and a national tour of Edna O’ Brien’s The Country Girls with Red Kettle, directed by Mikel Murfi.

 Other recent work includes The King of The Great Clock Tower with the Royal Ballet School, London (2011); Fulgurances at the Louvre Museum (2010); At Swim Two Birds, The Poor Mouth and Rhinoceros with Blue Raincoat Theatre Company (2011, 2010).
 While training in France he garnered critical acclaim in the French media for his portrayal of “Lansko” in L’Ecrivain Public with Plateforme Theatre.